 (b) the contractor has failed to effectively provide a service that is a subject of the contract.

-60. Termination or suspension of contracts
+60. CEO may terminate or suspend contracts

 (1) The CEO, with the Minister’s approval, may on behalf of the State terminate or suspend a contract (wholly or partially) if, in the opinion of the CEO —